pmem/pmdk/doc/libpmemobj/toid_declare.3.md

 # DESCRIPTION #

-Operating on untyped object handles, as well as on direct untyped object pointers (*void\**) may be confusing and error prone.
-To facilitate implementation of type safety mechanism, **libpmemobj**(7) defines a set of macros that provide a static type enforcement, catching potential errors at compile time.
+Operating on untyped object handles, as well as on direct untyped object pointers (*void\**), may be confusing and error-prone.
+To facilitate type safety, **libpmemobj** defines a set of macros that provide static type enforcement, catching potential errors at compile time.
 For example, a compile-time error is generated when an attempt is made to assign a handle to an object of one type to the object handle variable of another type of object.

 The **TOID_DECLARE**() macro declares a typed *OID* of user-defined type specified by argument *TYPE*, and with type number specified by argument *type_num*.